loganhartford/portfolio-site/_books/2024-01-04-make-it-stick.md

 - **Benefits**: Enhances long-term memory and retention.

 ##### Reading Notes:
-* Space practice works better since you forget the material a little bit and force your brain to re-sythesize the information.
+* Space practice works better since you forget the material a little bit and force your brain to re-synthesize the information.

 #### Retrieval Practice
 - **Concept**: Actively recall information from memory, even if it's challenging.